 Whilst lavender isn’t used for many culinary dishes.
 You can use it to delicately fragrance shortbread or used as an infusion to flavour sugar or milk for baking.
 It has a strong flavour so use it sparingly.

 It isn’t as common in the kitchen as my other beginner herbs, it still very much, deserves it’s place in your herb garden.
 Bees LOVE it, flies HATE it.
 So you can happily attract the wanted guests to your garden whilst warding off those pesky pests.
+Combine a bunch of lavender with stinging nettles and hang in a doorway or window to ward off flies.

 Lavender has calming properties and is great when used in a bath or sown into a pillow to aid sleep and calm the soul.